kiranchavala/cloudstack-marketplace-templates/README.md

 ```

-Generating a specific Application involves the following steps
+Generating a specific Application template involves the following steps

 ***
 1. Generate the Golden base image (Cloud init enabled) for a specific OS